Release: 7 October 2017

 There were rumors for years, Baldrs Draumar was planning on an acoustic album.
 I know these Frisian guys from their folk-metal.
 I had the honor to watch them almost 8 years ago (hey, what’s 2 days in 8 years), I was immediately blown away, furious folk-metal by friendly folk!
 A few years ago they started playing acoustic shows, this became bigger and bigger, but it’s not interfering with their metal hearts.
 The band does both and does this well.
 Their previous album ‘Aldgillissoan’ ended in the top 3 at our annual album of the year list in 2015.

 Now their acoustic album has finally came out of the tjuster and into the ljocht, for all who can’t understand Frisian: out of the dark and into the light.
 And as they are proud Frisians, it seems to me there are only proud Frisians, they sing about their ‘land’, culture and history, and they do this in Frisian of course.
 The title of the album translates as From Frisia’s History.
 And this part of the Netherlands may be a rather quiet part in the north, with a small population, once the Frisians ruled the land along the whole coast of the Netherlands, From the south up to Bremen in what we now know as Germany.
-This country was called Maga Frisia and their king Redbad, was know as a heathen king.
+This country was called Magna Frisia and their king Redbad, was known as a heathen king.
 This rich history is a huge source for the songs of Baldrs Draumar.

 Don’t expected reworked old songs here, these songs are all especially written for their acoustic shows.
 These guys display their fine musicianship in these songs as well.
 Never overdone, everything is to the point and stripped of unnecessary crap.